PhilbyChen/PhilbyChen/README.md

 This is Zhiyuan Chen (or you can call me Philby)

 ## Basic Info
-I am a current undergraduate student (class 2023) majoring in Land Resources Management at SDAU.
+I am a current undergraduate student majoring in Land Resources Management at SDAU.

 BUT I **DO NOT** like this major,

-I like **Physics**, **Aerospace** and **Cosmology!**
+I like **Physics**, **Aerospace** and **Astronomy!**

-I am currently making efforts to shift towards these fields when I enter the graduate program.
+I hope to be able to enter these fields when I progress to the master's degree stage.

+But I am so clumpsy.
+Sometimes I feel like I’m not smart enough for them.

 ## Emails
-academic: Zhiyuan.Chen@student.rau.ac.uk
+Academic and Work Email: Zhiyuan.Chen@student.rau.ac.uk

-common: 2084118196@qq.com
+Personal Email: 2084118196@qq.com

 ## Skills
-Python
+Python (numpy pandas astropy)

-Latex
+Latex & markdown

-Fortran (beginning)
+tennis

 Cooking 😄

-tennis 🎾
 <!--
 **PhilbyChen/PhilbyChen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.